SMTG-Bham/easyunfold/README.md

 In all cases, the supercell symmetry is lowered compared to the pristine primitive cell.
 Hence, for a given _k_-point path in the primitive cell Brillouin Zone, additional _k_-points are required to be sampled for the supercell, and the extracted spectral weights need to be appropriately averaged to obtain the correct effective band structure (EBS).
+See the docs [Theory](https://smtg-ucl.github.io/easyunfold/theory.html) page for more details.
 <!-- when JOSS submitted, add link to paper (discussion of theory) here! -->
 <!--- When JOSS submitted, add 'License and Citation' section here, and `CITATION.cff` file --->